sical/Data-Visualization-with-Deep-Learning/README.md

 - '--size' to declare the size of output pictures
             Default: 100 px

-Used like this , the script will use the function Resize2gray with the said parameters
+Used like this , the script will use the function Resize2gray with the said parameters.

 ### BarChart.py